Healthy Granola Bars for Kids from the Grocery Store

 If you’ve ever made homemade granola bars, you know a considerable amount of fat—oil or butter—goes into these gooey treats to help bind the ingredients together.

 That’s why it’s also important to compare the different types of fat listed on nutrition labels.
+Saturated fats and trans-fats are two types of unhealthy fats to watch.
+Trans-fats are solid fats shown to contribute to heart disease and other chronic diseases.

 Health Tip: Choose low-fat granola bars with 5 grams of fat or less per serving.